-Specific achievements in 2020
+Specific achievements in 2021

-- The continued promotion of high standards by providing practical professional support to Eaquals members through online resources particularly during the initial move to online delivery as a result of the pandemic. - The continued growth of the association by increasing the number of accredited and associate members. - The development of Eaquals' external consultancy and training services in specific areas of expertise. - The delivery of the Eaquals Webinar Series 2020 on a range of themes, including academic topics, which provided additional benefits to members and the wider international community. - The delivery of additional training webinars to support members in the move to online delivery of classes for their students. - The funding of 15 local events through the Event Member Fund which is decided through a blind review process with a review panel.
-This assisted members to run their events at local and regional level.
-As a result

-- of the pandemic, 6 of these events were moved to online delivery and 9 chose to postpone until 2021.
-Eaquals liaise with members to ensure maximum flexibility for their planned event. - The successful running of the first Eaguals Online 2020 event with over 900 attendees worldwide. - The development of the Eaquals website with a complete overhaul, review and redesign of the events section as well as through reorganisation and updating of resources, adding further interactive material and including further sign-up options. - The continued development of communications about Eaquals activities and services to members, potential members and stakeholders by extensive use of online and social media channels and running biannual campaigns to engage members.
-This has allowed us to strengthen our own links to members and helps to strengthen our membership networks and aided in the running of the social media campaigns. - The organising and holding of individual member meetings as well as country-level meetings to engage with members during the pandemic and ensure that their views were taken into account in relation to forward planning around events, resources etc. - The provision of further training for accredited members and inspectors in relation to the integration of the quality standards for blended learning programmes. - The development of the short-term academic resource projects which have increased the number of resources available online for members.
-These have also been developed in Spanish as well as English. - The successful promotion of the Eaquals Certificate of Achievement scheme and adoption by Eaquals member institutions. - The addition of policy documents and Eaquals Guarantees on the Eaquals website in additional languages: Spanish, Italian, Russian, French, German, Japanese, Czech, Romanian and Polish. - The maintenance and development of the Eaquals Monthly Newsletter.
-This has continued to provide a summary of monthly developments within Eaquals e.g. where we have been, new members, new agreements etc.
+- The continued promotion of high standards by providing practical professional support to Eaquals members through online resources particularly during the initial move to online delivery as a result of the pandemic. - The continued growth of the association by increasing the number of associate members. - The development of Eaquals' external consultancy and training services in specific areas of expertise. - The delivery of the Eaquals Webinar Series 2021 on a range of themes, including academic topics, which provided additional benefits to members and the wider international community. - The continued provision of additional training webinars to support members in the ongoing delivery of online classes for their students. - The successful running of the Eaquals Online 2021 event for both members and non-members. - The continued development of the Eaquals website with a complete overhaul, review and redesign of the events section as well as through reorganisation and updating of resources, adding further interactive material and including further sign-up options. - The continued development of communications about Eaquals activities and services to members, potential members and stakeholders by extensive use of online and social media channels and running biannual campaigns to engage members.
+This has allowed us to strengthen our own links to members and helps to strengthen our membership networks and aided in the running of the social media campaigns. - The continuation of individual member meetings as well as country-level meetings to engage with members and ensure that their views were taken into account in relation to forward planning around events, resources etc. - The provision of further training for accredited members and inspectors in relation to the integration of the quality standards for blended learning programmes. - The addition of policy documents and Eaquals Guarantees on the Eaquals website in additional languages: Spanish, Italian, Russian, French, German, Japanese, Czech, Romanian and Polish. - The maintenance and development of the Eaquals Monthly Newsletter.
+This has continued to provide a summary of monthly developments within Eaquals e.g., where we have been, new members, new agreements etc.